-I’ve come a long way since last December.
-I’ve lost nearly 90lbs, reversed diabetes and so on.
+I’ve come a long way since the filming of the iThrive Series.
+To date, I’ve lost nearly 90lbs and reversed my diabetes.
 It’s great progress, but I really didn’t know what my body was capable of.

-So I decided to apply for a 48 hour lottery permit to hike the legendary Half Dome in Yosemite National Park and was surprised to actually get it.
-The permit was only good for last Friday, so off I went to take this challenge to take a measure of where I was at physically and mentally.
-I decided to go for it.
+So I decided to test myself and applied for a 48-hour lottery permit to hike the legendary Half Dome in Yosemite National Park.
+I wanted to take this challenge to measure where I was at mentally and physically.
+I wasn’t sure how it would go — if I’d make it to the top, if my body was even capable given my neuropathy — but I decided to go for it.

 I drove 4.5 hours to Yosemite, stopping at REI outfitters to get some last minute gear – new shoes, socks, hat and gators.
 I packed my gear that night and managed to get about 4 hours of sleep.
 I woke up at about 4:30am, drove to the base of the mountain and drank 80oz of water.

-Then, it was time for a hearty, Whole Food Plant-Based breakfast!
+Then, it was time for a hearty, plant-based breakfast!

-I brought 140oz water and got another 40 on the way from a guy with a filter pumping it from a stream.
-We started at 7:15 and was at the base of Half Dome cables at 1:15 got back at 8:15 13 hours later.
+I brought 140oz of water and got another 40oz on the way from a guy with a filter pumping it from a stream.
+We started at 7:15am and made it to the base of Half Dome cables at 1:15pm.

 I owe a big thank you to this inspiring community of thrivers.
 Your support, your encouragement, and your own commitment to thriving is what keeps me going and pushing through these challenges.
 To be able to show others what is possible and that we can escape the prisons we put ourselves into is a reward in itself.

 Hearing from just one person that they decided to take a step in the direction of fitness and health is all I needed to make it up this mountain.
-That reward is what’s going to get me through my next BIG challenge, too.
+May we all continue thriving!